wictorwilen/Microsoft-teams-docs/teams/botsmessages.md

-# Messages, cards, and actions
+# Reference: Messages, cards, and actions in Microsoft Teams

 A conversation is a series of messages sent between your bot and one or more users.
 Each message is an `Activity` object.
 When a user sends a message, the channel on which they're communicating posts the message to your bot (web service).
 Your bot examines the message to determine its type and responds accordingly.